Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Introduction

 It is of great relevance in physics, since it can be used to model a variety of phenomena.
 Even though it is given by relatively simple formulae, its symplectic and analytic properties are very rich; the characteristics of the system can change drastically as the parameter varies, and it displays many interesting features for which the available literature is minimal: passing from non\--degenerate to degenerate singularities, degeneration of elliptic fibers into nodal fibers, and so on.
-One of its most interesting features, and motivation for its study, which has been initiated by Sadovski\'{i} and Zhilinski\'{i} \cite{SadZhi}, is that it exhibits non trivial monodromy for certain values of $t$; for these values of the parameter, it is a so-called \strong{semitoric integrable system} with one focus-focus critical value.
-These systems are common in the physics literature and their symplectic classification has been understood only recently \cite{PelVuSemi,PelVuConstr}; it relies on five symplectic invariants.
+One of its most interesting features, and motivation for its study in \cite{SadZhi}, is that it exhibits non trivial monodromy for certain values of $t$; for these values of the parameter, we prove that it is a so-called \strong{semitoric integrable system} with one focus-focus critical value.
+These systems seem to be common in the physics literature, but from the mathematical point of view, only a few examples are known.
+To our knowledge, the only (non toric) system which was rigorously proven to be semitoric prior to the present paper was the so-called Jaynes-Cummings system \cite{PelVN}, whose phase space is $\S^2 \times \R^2$.
+Hence, our paper constitutes the first rigorous study of a semitoric system with compact phase space.
+Note that, in the time interval between the first and current arXiv versions of this manuscript, Hohloch and Palmer \cite{HohPal} generalized this system to obtain family of semitoric systems with two focus-focus points on $\S^2 \times \S^2$.
+The symplectic classification of semitoric systems has been understood only recently \cite{PelVuSemi,PelVuConstr}; it relies on five symplectic invariants.
+See \cite{PelVNAMS,PelAMS} for recent surveys on integrable systems and Hamiltonian symmetries.